 }

-, and methods for getting and setting those fields.
-We have also defined a constructor method that sets the initial values for the fields when a new Person
+In this example, we have defined a Person class with fields for name and age, and methods for getting and setting those fields.
+We have also defined a constructor method that sets the initial values for the fields when a new Person object is created.